 To be sure, Müller agreed with his contemporary and friend Charles Spurgeon that seeing precedes savoring.
 And we must read the Bible with a diligent pursuit of right understanding before there are to be right emotions.

 Certainly, the benefit of reading must come to the soul by the way of the understanding. . . .
 The mind must have illumination before the affections can properly rise towards their divine object. . . .
-There must be knowledge of God before there can be love to God: there must be a knowledge of divine things, as they are revealed, before there can be an enjoyment of them.
-(Sermons)
+There must be knowledge of God before there can be love to God: there must be a knowledge of divine things, as they are revealed, before there can be an enjoyment of them. (“How to Read the Bible”)

 Yes.
 Illumination precedes and warrants and shapes the affections.
-But Müller agreed just as much with John Owen that the “ravishing joys and exultations of spirit that multitudes of faithful martyrs of old” have tasted came “by a view of the glory of Christ” (Works).
-Therefore, neither Owen, nor Spurgeon, nor Müller were satisfied with “mere notions” about the glory of Christ.
+But Müller agreed just as much with John Owen that the “ravishing joys and exultations of spirit that multitudes of faithful martyrs of old” have tasted came “by a view of the glory of Christ” (The Works of John Owen, 1:399).
+Therefore, neither Owen, nor Spurgeon, nor Müller was satisfied with “mere notions” about the glory of Christ.
 They read their Bibles not only to see but to savor.
 Owen put it like this:

 Two Great Dangers